OctopusDeploy/docs/docs/deployment-process/projects/index.md

 Project groups are a way of organizing your projects.

-When you create a project group, we recommend using a meaningful name and adding a description.

-Note, the *All Projects* group contains all of the projects that have not been added to another group.
+Note, the *Default Project* group contains all of the projects that have not been added to another group.

+## Add a Project Group

+1. From the Projects tab, click **ADD GROUP**.
+1. Give the group a meaningful name and description.
+1. Click *SAVE*.

+When the group is first created, and doesn't have any projects associated with it, you will need to click **SHOW EMPTY GROUPS** on the projects page to see the group.

 ## Add Projects to a Group

 After you have created a project group there are a number of ways you can add projects to the group:

-- Click **ADD PROJECT** from the group's section of the **Projects** page.
+- Navigate to the **Projects** page from the main navigation, find the group you want to add the project to, and click **ADD PROJECT**.
 - Edit an existing project by navigating to the project, selecting **Settings** and editing the **Project Group**.
 - Specify the **Project Group** under **Advanced Settings** when you create a new project.

-Any projects and project groups you create will be accessible from the projects page.
-If a project group does not have any projects associated with it, click *SHOW EMPTY GROUPS* to reveal the group.

 ### Edit or Delete Project Groups